tamlthari/tiki-scraping/README.md

 # tiki-scraping
-A web crawler that scraps a single page or all product pages on Tiki.vn The visualizer is based on Flask framework
+A web crawler that scraps a single page or all product pages on Tiki.vn \n The visualizer is based on Flask framework
 ## Scrap a single product page
 1. Prepare the database in json